idaholab/moose/framework/doc/content/source/interfaces/Coupleable.md

-adCoupledGradient | Gradients of a coupled variable in q-points with automatic differentiation info adCoupledSecond | Second derivatives of a coupled variable in q-points with automatic differentiation info coupledNodalValue | Values of a coupled variable at nodes. adCupledNodalValue | Values of a coupled (vector) variable at nodes with automatic differentiation info coupledVectorValue | Values of a coupled vector variable in q-points adCoupledVectorValue | Values of a coupled vector variable in q-points with automatic differentiation info coupledCurl | Curl of a coupled vector variable in q-points
+adCoupledGradient | Gradients of a coupled variable in q-points with automatic differentiation info adCoupledSecond | Second derivatives of a coupled variable in q-points with automatic differentiation info coupledNodalValue | Values of a coupled variable at nodes. adCoupledNodalValue | Values of a coupled (vector) variable at nodes with automatic differentiation info coupledVectorValue | Values of a coupled vector variable in q-points adCoupledVectorValue | Values of a coupled vector variable in q-points with automatic differentiation info coupledCurl | Curl of a coupled vector variable in q-points